 Applications must meet the application requirements and statutory criteria in accordance with APVMA legislation and should be:

-- made in writing, using the APVMA portal and signed by the applicant
+- made in writing, using the APVMA Online Services Portal and signed by the applicant

 - accompanied by the relevant fee

 - accompanied by any information that is specified in a legislative instrument.

 When making an application of this type you will need to determine if the previous assessment(s) remains valid.
 If parts are no longer valid, you will need to provide appropriate information to satisfy us that it meets the statutory criteria.

 The APVMA does not research or collate the data needed to support an application.
 Permit applicants are responsible for providing supporting data and/or information for the proposed use.
 This information must satisfy the statutory criteria by addressing areas of human health, environment, crop residues (including trade), efficacy and crop/host safety.

 An application to extend the duration of a permit made under section 115(3) of the Agvet Code is not subject to a preliminary assessment and cannot be altered.
 After the application is lodged, we will determine it under this section of the Agvet Code.

 Within one month of receiving an application for an extension of the duration of a permit we must give you a notice that includes the following details: